MUdayVarma/MyNotesMyReferences/README.md

       #Enter Private Key:
       #Enter password:
   - #cast wallet list //Lists all those defaultkeys which are encrypted for security (as with above command)

+  - **FFI:** In Foundry, the 'ffi = true' setting in your foundry.toml file enables the use of Foreign Function Interface (FFI) — which allows your smart contracts or scripts to call external shell commands during testing or scripting.
+FFI lets you:

+      - Fetch dynamic data during tests (e.g., from an API, CLI, or database)

+      - Interact with off-chain systems

+      - Run custom scripts (e.g., Python, Bash) that return values used in your tests

+  - **.toml:** A '.toml' file is a configuration file written in the TOML (Tom's Obvious, Minimal Language) format — a human-readable format for specifying key-value pairs, tables, and arrays, often used for tool and project settings. .toml files are commonly used in:

+      - Build tools (e.g., foundry.toml in Foundry, Cargo.toml in Rust)

+      - Package managers

+      - Project configuration in a clean and structured way